jeebonAI/frontend/README.md

 3. The GitHub Actions workflow will automatically:
    - Create a GitHub Release with auto-generated release notes
-   - Deploy to web.jiboni.com if the tag contains `web`
+   - Deploy to web.jeebon.ai if the tag contains `web`
    - Deploy to demo site if the tag contains `demo`
    - Build iOS app if the tag contains `ios`
    - Build Android app if the tag contains `android`